JuliusCode/MP4MUSEUM/README.md

 `pip3 install python-vlc RPi.GPIO`

-if you are using the distributed image, /etc/rc.local will run start.sh which will run mp4museum.py
+if you are using the distributed image, .bashrc will run mp4museum.py

 login via ssh user pi at mp4museum.local, password mp4museum